fncischen/OpenSC2K/README.md

 I've only tested using Chrome 64 on macOS, but it should run fairly well on any modern browser/platform that supports WebGL.
 Performance should be acceptable but there is still a LOT of room for optimizations and improvements.

+Update: Due to a takedown request from Electronic Arts, I've had to remove the game assets (tilesets primarily) included with this repository.
+I've got a mostly working asset extraction process, but it's been a few months since I last worked on it.
+It's only been tested with SimCity 2000 Special Edition for Windows.

 ![Screenshot](/screenshots/1.png)

 ## Installation